Skip to main content

 Crawfish is a Southern staple and in season right now.
 Here's how to properly prepare this seafood

 The end of March to early June is prime crayfish season (when they grow to be the largest).
 That’s why crawfish boils are common around the middle of spring to early summer.
 Despite being at their largest around this time, they’re still pretty small.
 A jumbo crayfish will provide about as much meat as an average-sized shrimp.
-So, you’re going to need a lot — we suggest around 3 to 5 pounds per person.
+So, after you learn how to eat crawfish, you’re going to need to eat a lot — we suggest around 3 to 5 pounds per person.
 This seems like a ton, but you have to remember that these little buggers are mostly shell.
 And the secret of a good crawfish boil is to not overcook them, or the meat becomes tough.

 Crawfish boil recipe